antronerds/r2-tutorials/docs/One_Gene_View.md

 >  -   *“center/log2center”: Expression values centered around 0 (on raw
 >        values, or log2 transformed values).*
 >  -   *“Rank”: numerical or ordinal values are replaced by their rank when the data are sorted*
->  -   *“zscore\_group”: Coverts the expression levels from the zscore within
+>  -   *“zscore\_group”: Converts the expression levels from the zscore within
 >        a group (track).
 Applicable when e.g. technical variation in
 >        expression levels is expected.
 A possible reason could be when
 >        samples from the same dataset originate from different centers.*